JSavage42/questionair/README.md

 To view the Instructor view of the test page, click on one of the blue test IDs under Available Quizzes on the Instructor Page.

 Here you can view metadata about the test (test ID, possible points, passing score, number of questions) and also the questions, their options and the correct answers.

+#### Hosted Quiz View

+The view the instructor has of a hosted test shows the current answers in a chart and a button to advance to the next question.

+##### TODO

+1. Plug in logic for chart to show actual percentage of answers.
+2. Show only one bar for each of the same answer.
+Currently shows a bar for each individual answer even if it is the same answer.

+### Administrators

 ### Admin Page